HC cancels caste certificate of Amravati MP Navneet Rana | Law-Order

 - India

+The independent MP, who won from a constituency reserved for Scheduled Castes, said she would challenge the verdict in the Supreme Court.

-A division bench of Justices R D Dhanuka and V G Bisht also imposed a cost of Rs 2 lakh, which she needs to pay to the Maharashtra Legal Services Authority within a period of two weeks.
+A division bench of Justices R D Dhanuka and V G Bisht asked Rana to surrender the certificate within six weeks and asked her to pay a cost of Rs 2 lakh to the Maharashtra Legal Services Authority within two weeks.

-The HC noted that the claim of belonging to 'Mochi' caste made by Rana for obtaining the Scheduled Caste certificate itself was fraudulent and made with an intention to obtain various benefits available to a candidate from such category, despite knowing she does not belong to that caste.
+The HC held that Rana's claim of belonging to 'Mochi' caste for obtaining the Scheduled Caste certificate itself was fraudulent and made with the intention of obtaining various benefits available to a candidate from such category, despite knowing she does not belong to that caste.

 Rana was elected from Maharashtra's Amravati Lok Sabha seat in 2019.
-She is an Independent MP backed by the NCP.
+She is independent, but backed by the NCP.

 ''In our view, since respondent no.3 has obtained the caste certificate fraudulently and got it validated fraudulently from the Caste Scrutiny Committee by producing fabricated and fraudulent documents, such caste certificate is cancelled and stands confiscated,'' the bench said.